apkottsu/vm-dns-ping-test/README.md

-# vm-dns-ping-test

-**OVERVIEW**
+# VM DNS Ping Test

-A simple virtual lab displaying the setup of two VirtualBox machines and testing basic connectivity using ping.
+A simple virtual lab demonstrating the setup of two VirtualBox virtual machines on an internal network and testing basic connectivity using ping.

+## Environment and Technology Used

+## Project Overview

+## Setup Steps

+## Network Configuration

+## Testing Connectivity